 - Automated alerts – BOS notifies decision-makers about events that will affect the business as soon as they happen.
 If a manager is acting on outdated information, the plans are wildly inappropriate for the current situation.
 Spot and stop issues before they become issues.

-9 Steps for SMEs to implement an EPR or BOS with overwhelming success
+9 Steps for your SME to implement an EPR or BOS with overwhelming success

 Implementing any new system requires a fair amount of change management, planning, and an acceptance of the fact that it will disrupt the business, even if only for a short while as the team adjusts to the new system.